lyshchukk/ZestyTheme/README.md

 Notes:

- You must enable Backdrops on *every* device you plan to use this on.
+ You **MUST ENABLE BACKDROPS** on *every* device you plan to use this on.
 For this I use [JellyTweaks](https://github.com/gaam24/JellyTweaks), to force it on every device (use under your own discretion).

  Theme is still **WIP**, and may look broken in some areas.